latte-soft/wax/README.md

     MIT License | Copyright (c) 2023 Latte Softworks <https://latte.to>
 ]]

--- You can also set the following string to "latest" (case insensitive), or any -- other tag on Wax's releases page local WaxVersion = "0.1.0"
+-- You set the following string to "latest" (case insensitive), or any version tag -- on Wax's releases page (e.g. "0.1.0") local WaxVersion = "latest"

 -------------------------------------------------------------------------------